Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0010-extending-ltb-with-new-node-types.md

 ## Considered Options

-* Custom Resource
+* Custom Resources
 * Go

 ## Decision Outcome

-Chosen option: "Custom Resource", because it's not decided yet.
+Chosen option: "Custom Resources", because it will be possible to support all the cases mentioned in the decision drivers using go templates and a CRs.
+Implementing the types in Go does not seem to bring any major advantages, whereas using CRs will be easier for external users to extend the system with new node types.

 ### Positive Consequences

-* pro
+* Easy to extend during runtime
+* Easy to extend for external users
+* All decision drivers will be supported

 ### Negative Consequences

-* con
+* Go Templates are not as powerful as Go, which could make it harder for

 ## Links